-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 12.1c-Continue to require future development to construct on-site sidewalks and connections to adjacent pedestrian systems as needed and coordinate the dedication of R.O.W. for planned pathway connections at the time of development. <input checked="" type="radio"/> Planning, Engineering Ongoing - Public Works staff reviews all development proposals to ensure appropriate facilities are included with new development.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS completed.
+Grant applications to continue ADA access and trail improvements are underway.
+2020: The three multi-use trail segments constructed along Prison Hill, Silver Saddle and old Buzzy's Ranch are ADA-accessible and offer recreational opportunities to a variety of users.
+12.1c-Continue to require future development to construct on-site sidewalks and connections to adjacent pedestrian systems as needed and coordinate the dedication of R.O.W. for planned pathway connections at the time of development.
+O Planning, Engineering Ongoing - Public Works staff reviews all development proposals to ensure appropriate facilities are included with new development.
+A funding assistance program was implemented through Redevelopment in 2020 to assist property owners with the costs of sidewalk reconstruction with new development.